-The post is one of a series I am creating connect with Project Service Automation (PSA) for Microsoft Dynamics 365.
-This time I will consider quotations and how they are used when creating your initial high level estimate.
+This post is one of a series I’m creating connected with Project Service Automation (PSA) for Microsoft Dynamics 365.
+This time I will consider quotations and how they are used when creating your initial high-level estimate.

 In addition to the standard quote functionality PSA adds in some additional information including an estimate on profitability.
-This is a very flexible and comprehensive part of PSA, meaning the quotation ion Project Service Automation contains some significant extensions to the standard CRM quote entity.
+This is a very flexible and comprehensive part of PSA, meaning the quotation in Project Service Automation contains some significant extensions to the standard Dynamics 365 quote entity.

 Quote Lines – Product Based